rollyourown-xyz/ryo-website-content/about/_index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-rollyourown.xyz is a collaborative open source project, with the goal of helping open source software to proliferate, providing automation code making the deployment and use of open source software easy.
+rollyourown is a collaborative open source project with the goal of helping open source software to proliferate by providing automation code to make the deployment and use of open source software easy.
 Learn more about the project in this section.

 <!--more-->